Secondary Scholarship Criteria

 Knott Scholarships are based primarily on outstanding academic achievement.
 However, a small amount of consideration may be given for extreme financial need.
 The applicant must meet all requirements stated above, including all academic requirements, before financial need is considered.

-To determine eligibility for this consideration we use the Parents’ Financial Statement (PFS) distributed through School and Student Service for Financial Aid of Princeton, NJ.
-If you submit the Parents’ Financial Statement to School and Student Service, you may be asked to send a copy of your latest Federal Income Tax return, including all schedules if used, to the Knott Scholarship offices prior to receiving an award.
-The PFS form and the code you will need to use it are embedded in the portal application (via APPLY button below).
+To determine eligibility for this consideration we use FACTS.
+You may be asked to send a copy of your latest Federal Income Tax return, including all schedules if used, to the Knott Scholarship offices prior to receiving an award.
+A link to the FACTS website and the code you will need to use it are embedded in the portal application (via APPLY button below).

-Tax information may be required ONLY IF you have submitted a PFS.
+Tax information may be required ONLY IF you have submitted information to FACTS.
 If you are not asking for financial need consideration, no tax information will be required.

 Ready to Apply?
 (Must meet ALL criteria for consideration)

 - Reside in and be accepted to attend Catholic high school in designated counties in the Archdiocese of Baltimore

 - Minimum 95th composite percentile score for the HSPT test

 - Minimum Composite Score in the 92nd percentile for the MAP Assessment in each category: Reading, Math, and Language Usage

 - Grades a minimum of 93 in Language Arts, Social Studies, Math, and Science for both marking periods